fercgomes/t2fs/README.md

    0. Check if a partition is mounted and THE Directory is open.
 (Id 5: this repeats in another function)
    1. Check if the given link name and the file name are valid.
 (Id 9: this repeats in another function)
    2. Check that a file with the link name doesn't exist.
 (Id 7: this sequence \[1,2\] repeats in another function)
-   3. Check if the file which the link should point exists.
+   3. Check if the file which the link should point exists and is not a softlink.
    4. Fetch the file i-node ID.
 Load the i-node.
    5. Create a dentry and add it to THE Directory. **Create a function for this HL dentry creation!**
    6. Increment the file i-node "RefCounter".